Formalizing Multimedia Recommendation through Multimodal Deep Learning: Implementation and benchmarking (RQ3)

-\Cref{tab:benchmarking} reports on the results of the extensive benchmarking analysis we conduct on the selected datasets and state-of-the-art multimedia recommendation systems.
+\Cref{tab:benchmarking} reports on the results of the extensive benchmarking analysis we conduct on the selected datasets and state-of-the-art classical and multimedia recommendation systems (in the Table categorized under the `Classical' and `Multimedia' fields, respectively).
 The calculated metrics involve both accuracy (i.e., Recall and nDCG) and beyond-accuracy (i.e., EFD, Gini, APLT, and iCov) measures when considering top@10 and top@20 recommendation lists.
 Based on how we defined all the recommendation metrics, higher values indicate better performance.

-In terms of \textbf{accuracy} performance, we observe that one of LATTICE, BM3, and FREEDOM is steadily among the two best recommendation models, which is something that also emerges from the related literature.
-This holds across all datasets and top@\textit{k} under analysis.
-Nevertheless, we notice an interesting trend when considering VBPR.
-Indeed, we observe how this model is quite always among the top-3 recommendation techniques despite being one of the shallowest approaches compared to other more recent and complex models.
-As already stated in recent works~\cite{DBLP:conf/kdd/MalitestaCPDN23, DBLP:journals/corr/abs-2308-12911}, this finding demonstrates how even a not-so-deep, but still careful hyper-parameter exploration (such as the one we performed) may help uncover unexpected results with respect to what described in the literature.
+In terms of \textbf{accuracy} performance, we observe that one of LATTICE, BM3, and FREEDOM is steadily among the two best recommendation models, outperforming the best classical recommendation approaches by a great margin; indeed, this is something that also emerges from the related literature.
+This holds across all datasets and top@\textit{k} under analysis, with the only exception of Office.
+Nevertheless, we notice an interesting trend when comparing VBPR to the other multimedia recommendation techniques.
+Particularly, we see how this model is almost always among the top-3 recommendation techniques despite being one of the shallowest approaches compared to other more recent and complex models.
+As already stated in recent works~\cite{DBLP:conf/kdd/MalitestaCPDN23, DBLP:conf/mmir/MalitestaCPN23}, this finding demonstrates how even a not-so-deep, but still careful hyper-parameter exploration (such as the one we performed) may help uncover unexpected results with respect to what described in the literature.